 A review study published online in the Journal of Sexual Medicine found that male veterans with PTSD were significantly more likely than the civilian population to report ED or other sexual problems.

-For example, one study of male combat veterans diagnosed with PTSD—a shocking 85% reported ED, compared with a 22% rate among male combat veterans without any mental health diagnosis.
+For example, in one study of male combat veterans diagnosed with PTSD—a shocking 85% reported ED, compared with a 22% rate among male combat veterans without any mental health diagnosis.

 A second study of 90 male combat veterans with PTSD found more than 80% were experiencing sexual dysfunction.